perslev/U-Time/README.md

 #### Dataset splitting
 We split each dataset into fixed train/validation/test splits using the `ut cv_split` command.
-The command must be invoked twice each with a unique set of parameters specifying the naming convention used in each dataset:
+The command must be invoked twice each with a unique set of parameters specifying the naming conventions of dataset:

 ```
 # Split dataset SEDF-SC